 At the end of each term, the academic record of each Declared Student enrolled for that term will be compared to the Standards for Satisfactory Academic Progress.
 Any Declared Student who is not making Satisfactory Academic Progress toward a degree or certificate will be placed on Academic Probation at the end of that term.
 Any student on Academic Probation may lose financial aid eligibility.
-Students receiving financial aid may also visit the Financial Aid Office.
+Financial Aid Students may also visit the Financial Aid Office.